SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 The install operation to be executed by the device will be created.
 The software installation is completed as soon as the device has executed the operation.

-The operation details are shown in the **Control** tab of the device.
+The operation details are shown in a modal.
 The status of the last operation is also shown on the **Software** tab.

 ![Installed software](/images/users-guide/DeviceManagement/devmgmt-software-installed.png)